Ladramhaiola/ComPasc/asgn2/README.md

     - AND: op = and

 - Array reference:
-    - a = x[i]: lineno, op = 'loadfromarray', lhs='variable(temp here)',op1="array starting index",op2="refering index"
-    - Similarly store to array required?
-Like x[i] = a? or model it as memory reference?
-But is bidirectional, might provide ease in breaking into two in asm
-    - [Meeting] Good to separate it

 - If statement:
     - our IR won't have if statement.
-We will simply have conditional jump and jump
+We will simply have (un)conditional jump
-    - lineno, op = , lhs = , op1 = , op2 =

 - Goto Statement:
-    - Include conditional jumps here?
+    - (un)conditional jumps here

-# Modelling check with above instructions
+# Validity checking with our IR set

 ## Arithmetic
 - Easy